The Island of Dr. Moreau (1996 film): Plot

-At the trial, Azazello unexpectedly shoots Lo-Mai.
-His body is burned and a mutant called Hyena-Swine comes, notices the pain implant among his remains, then removes his own.
-Montgomery reveals to Douglas that in addition to the pain, the animals are controlled through regular drugging to prevent them from "retrogressing".
-Hyena-Swine reveals the removed implant and so Montgomery sets the other beasts after him.
-Meanwhile, Douglas tries to contact the outside world, but Montgomery sabotages the radio and Aissa reveals to Moreau that she is regressing as it shows her with cat-themed eyes.
+At the outdoor trial, leopard/human hybrid Lo-Mai runs at Moreau but is stopped by the remote-controlled implant.
+To Moreau's shock, Azazello shoots Lo-Mai dead.
+His body is cremated publicly.
+Inspecting the charred remains, the mutant "Hyena-Swine" notices the control implant embedded in Lo-Mai's arm.
+He then feels for the same implant on his own body and removes it from the bone, feeling pain.
+Hyena later starts saying "no more pain", wanting to spread the word to all the mutants.
+In addition to the pain, the animals are controlled through regular drugging to prevent them from "retrogressing".
+Hyena-Swine reveals his removed implant to Montgomery who sets the other beasts after him.
+Meanwhile, Douglas tries to contact the outside world, but Montgomery sabotages the radio.

-Hyena-Swine and his trackers (now on his side and also free of implants) break into the House and confront Moreau.
-Angry over their hybrid nature and no longer under his control, they reject humanity and the Law when they kill Moreau.
-His children grieve, except for Azazello, who steals Montgomery's handgun and goes to join Hyena-Swine's faction.
-Aissa informs Douglas that he can stop her regression with a serum from the lab.
-However, it turns out Montgomery has gone insane and destroyed it.
-Douglas also finds samples and a file with his name on them and finds out that Moreau was planning to use his DNA to stop Aissa's regression permanently, completing his experiments.
-Meanwhile, Azazello leads the mutants to the armory.
+Hyena-Swine and his trackers—now on his side and also free of implants—confront Moreau.
+Enraged, Hyena-Swine reveals his intent to overthrow him and destroy all humanity.
+The group eventually kills Moreau.
+Douglas then fires a gunshot, scaring the group off.
+Azazello steals Montgomery's handgun and joins Hyena-Swine's faction.
+Aissa informs Douglas that she is regressing: her pupils are cat-like, her canine teeth are becoming fangs, and her fingernails are becoming sharper.
+Douglas can stop this with a serum from the lab.
+However, Montgomery has gone insane and destroyed it.
+Moreau was planning to use Douglas's DNA to stop Aissa's regression permanently, completing his experiments.

-The mutants have now taken over the island.
-Azazello shoots a drunken Montgomery dead at the village and Hyena-Swine's faction rampages around the island.
-Azazello hangs Aissa before being executed by Hyena-Swine, having outlived his usefulness; but Douglas manages to survive by telling Hyena-Swine to impose his leadership and be "God Number One" among the others of his faction, especially those who helped him kill Moreau, causing Hyena-Swine to kill his supporters.
-While he's distracted, M'Ling, another one of Moreau's sons, triggers an explosion that causes Hyena-Swine to lose his gun and allows Douglas to escape.
-Hyena-Swine, finding himself outnumbered and defenseless, retreats into the burning building where he burns alive.
+Azazello leads the mutants to the armory.
+They eventually take over the island, keeping hostages.
+Montgomery has lost his mind and is promoting hedonism amongst the mutants.
+Drunk, he sits in Moreau's former throne and is killed by Azazello while watching a mutant orgy.
+Hyena-Swine's group continues to rampage around the island.
+Azazello hangs Aissa out of jealousy before being executed by Hyena-Swine, being viewed as a threat to his dominance.
+Douglas survives by telling Hyena-Swine to impose his leadership and be "God Number One" among the others of his faction, causing Hyena-Swine to kill his supporters.
+Eventually, M'Ling, another one of Moreau's sons, triggers an explosion that causes Hyena-Swine to lose his gun and allows Douglas to escape.
+Outnumbered and defenseless, Hyena-Swine retreats into the burning building and dies.

-The Sayer of the Law, Majai, and Assassimon see off Douglas as he leaves on a raft.
-The Sayer of the Law tells Douglas that the hybrids are wanting to return to their natural state of being and believes it is better, so as to end their creator's work.
-In closing narration, Douglas reflects on the comparable savagery that can emerge in humans and claims that he leaves the island "in fear".
+Peaceful-minded mutants see off Douglas, who leaves on a raft.
+The hybrids now want to return to their natural state of being and are in favor of ending Moreau's work.